poepoejoejoe/mmo-game/backlog.md

 there is a bug where after i die, i cannot move around (i think its a client state issue?)

+moving needs to cancel the teleport to sanctuary. maybe need to flush out the concept of is casting state

 - echo well